amirkeren/bluemix-lab1/README.md

 And then run `cf push`. _Note that APP_NAME.mybluemix.net must be_ **unique** (so it is best to use your fullname-lab1 for example)

 You can view your deployed application on your [dashboard](https://console.ng.bluemix.net/dashboard/apps).
-If the application fails to start, try renaming the application and run `cf push` again
+If the application fails to start, try renaming your application and run `cf push` again

 # Implementing endpoints